Knappek/Knappek.github.io/docs/homelab/index.md

 ![TKGM Port Group](images/tkgm-pg.png)

-As a consequence I have create a virtual interface `12` with an IP range of my choice:
+As a consequence I have created a virtual interface `12` with an IP range of my choice:

 ```sh
 vyos@vyos# show interfaces